psychopy/workshops/source/3days/day2/pavlovia.rst

 Once we have our experiment written in JS, we need a way to "host" it online.  `Pavlovia <https://pavlovia.org/>`_ is:

 * A secure server for running experiments and storing data.
-* A gitbased version control system.
+* A git based version control system.
 * A huge open access library of experiments (that you can add to!)

 Finding openly shared experiments